KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 ### Caching

 As the camera moves around the scene, new virtual pages become visible and are rendered incrementally.
-Previously-rendered pages that are still visible and haven't changed can be reused from frame to frame to save on performance.
+Previously rendered pages that are still visible and haven't changed can be reused from frame to frame to save on performance.

 # Foundations

-This technique is built off of two core foundations: sparse virtual texturing and clipmaps.
+This technique is built off two core foundations: sparse virtual texturing and clipmaps.

 ### Sparse Virtual Texturing